-Carlos Gracie Junior, also known as Carlinhos Gracie is one of the most highly regarded Brazilian jiu jitsu coaches in the world, having been responsible for the tuition of hundreds of world champions including Hall of Fame competitors “Roleta” and Kyra Gracie.
-Carlos Gracie Jr. is also the founder of jiu jitsu’s longest and most prestigious governing body, the Confederação Brasileira de Jiu-Jitsu (CBJJ) also known as International Brazilian Jiu-Jitsu Federation (IBJJF) as well as one of the top jiu jitsu teams on the planet, the famous Gracie Barra.
+Carlos Gracie Junior, also known as Carlinhos Gracie is one of the most highly regarded Brazilian jiu jitsu coaches in the world, having been responsible for the tuition of hundreds of world champions including Hall of Fame competitors such as “Roleta” and Kyra Gracie.
+Carlos Gracie Jr. is also the founder of jiu jitsu’s strongest and most prestigious governing body, the Confederação Brasileira de Jiu-Jitsu (CBJJ) also known as International Brazilian Jiu-Jitsu Federation (IBJJF) as well as the co-founder of the famous Gracie Barra one of the top jiu jitsu teams on the planet.

 Carlinhos Gracie Jiu Jitsu

 Full Name: Carlos Gracie Junior

 Nickname: Carlinhos means “little Carlos” because his father was also named Carlos.
 The “inho” at the end of a name in Portuguese is often used as a “Junior” in the English language

 Lineage: Mitsuyo Maeda > Carlos Gracie Sr. > Helio Gracie > Carlos Gracie Junior

 Carlos Gracie Junior was born in Rio de Janeiro, Brazil, on January 17th, 1956.

 Although he was the son of Gracie jiu jitsu founder Carlos Gracie (senior), he was partially raised by his uncle Helio Gracie as well as trained under Helio’s supervision from when he was a toddler in the family’s martial art style.